-Compliance Section(s) Summary Description (See Full Text for Details) 2024-05-15 1.3.2 and 3.2.2 CAA DNS queries MUST NOT be delegated to third parties.
+Compliance Section(s) Summary Description (See Full Text for Details) 2024-03-15 4.9.7 CAs MUST generate and publish CRLs.

 1.3 PKI Participants

 The CA/Browser Forum is a voluntary organization of Certification Authorities and suppliers of Internet browser and other relying-party software applications.